LongTermSupport/fedora-desktop/README.md

 ## Manual Task - Install Fedora

 First you need to install Fedora.
-Currently, this repo is targeting F36.
+Currently, this repo is targeting F40.

+This repo is in active development and is generally updated a bit of time after each Fedora release (as I get around to reinstalling/testing)

+_It looks like Fedora 40 no longer needs custom partitioning_

-For standard desktop use it is suggested that you install with custom partitioning and avoid having a separate root and home directory.
-Generally trying to maintain the same home directory whilst switching versions of OS is an advanced move and generally it's cleaner to just rebuild everything so its simpler to have one partition for everything.
+~~For standard desktop use it is suggested that you install with custom partitioning and avoid having a separate root and home directory.
+Generally trying to maintain the same home directory whilst switching versions of OS is an advanced move and generally it's cleaner to just rebuild everything so its simpler to have one partition for everything.~~

 A suggested partition configuration might be: